Why Prototypes Collapse: Diagnosing and Preventing Partial Collapse in Prototypical Self-Supervised Learning: Introduction

-Motivated by these observations, we introduce a \textit{decoupling strategy} designed to break the joint-optimization procedure.
-In our approach, the encoder and prototypes are learned under separate objectives---see Fig.~\ref{fig:placeholder}.
-Concretely, we model the prototypes as a Gaussian mixture, updated via an expectation maximization (EM) independently of the encoder's loss. \textit{This decoupled training eliminates partial prototype collapse}, \cf Fig.~\ref{fig:unif-carp-dec}, and points to joint optimization as the most likely culprit driving partial prototype collapse.

-Our main contributions are as follows: (i) we conduct a systematic and quantitative analysis of a broad range of prototypical SSL frameworks, demonstrating that \textit{partial prototype collapse extends well beyond the DINO family of models}; (ii) \textit{we identify the underlying mechanism driving this collapse as the joint optimization of encoders and prototypes under a shared loss}, which encourages redundant prototype representations; and (iii) \textit{we introduce a fully decoupled training framework that isolates prototype estimation from encoder learning, achieving consistently high prototype diversity} throughout training and yielding stronger representations with improved robustness to long-tailed data distributions.
+Our main contributions are as follows: (i) we conduct a systematic and quantitative analysis of a broad range of prototypical SSL frameworks, demonstrating that \textit{partial prototype collapse extends well beyond the DINO family of models}; (ii) \textit{we identify the underlying mechanism driving this collapse as the joint optimization of encoders and prototypes under a shared loss}, which encourages redundant prototype representations; and (iii) \textit{we introduce a fully decoupled training framework that isolates prototype estimation from encoder learning, achieving consistently high prototype diversity} throughout training, with downstream representation quality and robustness that improve in several prototypical SSL settings.